sfigg/commercialization-public/test/hlk/testref/troubleshooting-system-server-testing.md

 2. For server device and driver testing, make sure that the system under test (SUT) is configured as follows:

-    -   The correct version of Windows® is installed.
+    -   The correct version of Windows is installed.

     -   The Server Core option is installed.